Cannabis in Morocco: Tourism

-With the increasingly publicized worldwide consumption of cannabis, Moroccan citizens have capitalized on the feasibility of the production of this drug in the mountainous Northwest region, as well as the interest in cannabis from tourists.
-The area itself does not produce many crops other than kif, the Moroccan name for cannabis, creating ample space for tours of the region to take place.
-The cities of Chefchaouen and Ketama have become a hub for cannabis tourism in the past decades.
+With the increasingly publicized worldwide consumption of cannabis, Moroccan citizens have capitalized on the feasibility of the production of this drug in the country's mountainous Northwest region, as well as the interest in cannabis from tourists.
+Parts of the region itself do not produce many other crops than kief (the Moroccan name for cannabis), creating ample space for tours of the region to take place.
+During recent decades, the city of Ketama has become a hub for cannabis tourism.

 Cannabis tourism has grown to become an important and dominant source of wealth for growers, dealers, and unofficial tour guides alike.
 Tours are not officially advertised, and mostly occur by word-of-mouth.
-Hash pressing, tours, consumption of the drug, and sales are still illegal, but unofficially, the combination of these services has made the North African region one of the largest exporters of hashish, which is produced from female cannabis plants through compression and heating of resin glands known as trichomes.
-This cash crop has provided a stable income and reliability for more than 90,000 households.
+Hash pressing, tours, consumption of the drug, and sales are still illegal, but unofficially, the combination of these services has made the region one of the largest exporters of hashish, which is produced from female cannabis plants through compression and heating of resin glands known as trichomes.
+This cash crop has provided stable incomes and reliability for more than 90,000 households.

 Economic use

-As Moroccan law officials continue to debate over the legality of producing cannabis for public use, production has started to become less criminalized.
+As Moroccan law, officials continue to debate over the legality of producing cannabis for public use, production has started to become less criminalized.
 Recognizing that no other crops grow in the mountainous region, other than cannabis, the Moroccan government has been forced to allow farmers to continue their small production businesses.
-Producing hashish for European exports and visiting tourists provides a consistent form of employment and income for the farmers in the Jebala region.
+Producing hashish for European exports and visiting tourists provides a consistent form of employment and income for the farmers in the Rif region.
 Distribution costs and pricing vary depending on the location and proximity to large cities.
 The further a site of production is from cities, the fewer distributors are needed, thus allocating all funds from sales to the growers themselves.
 The surge of cannabis demand has also greatly increased the feasibility of the drug trade to remain a successful business throughout Morocco's ports and borders.

-While acceptance for cannabis production is growing, so is the inflation of prices and the devaluation of farmers' crops.
-Taxes pose a threat to the security of income that growers rely upon as their few means of economic gains.
+While acceptance for cannabis production is growing, so are price-inflation and the devaluation of farmers' crops.
+Taxes pose a threat to the security of income upon which growers rely as their means of economic gains.